toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## The real winner here was Redux

+- Encourages you not to use local state
+- ...Ignoring most parts of React and using React just to render stateless components
+- Query stores, never component state
 - Single state atom
-- Encourages you not to use local state (ignore most parts of React)
-- Query stores, never component state

 * * *